Last updated on February 10, 2026

 Lifelink has a rich and interesting history in the game.
 Even though the ability was only introduced as a keyword in 2007’s Future Sight, the ability can be traced all the way back to the game’s genesis with cards like El-Hajjâj from 1994’s Arabian Nights and Spirit Link, released in 1994’s Legends.
 The specifics of Spirit Link is a different story for a bit later on.

-However, in 2007’s Time Spiral, a set that prophesied MTG’s future to a relevance that can even be seen in the current age, lifelink was introduced as a mechanic on two white cards: Daybreak Coronet and Mistmeadow Skulk.
-Since then, the keyword has been printed on hundreds of cards spanning nearly all Modern sets.
+However, in 2007’s Time Spiral, a set that prophesied MTG’s future and has relevance that can even be seen in the current age, lifelink was introduced as a mechanic on two white cards: Daybreak Coronet and Mistmeadow Skulk.
+Since then, the keyword has been printed on hundreds of cards spanning nearly all modern sets.
 In fact, every single Core Set, expansion set, and supplemental set since Future Sight has contained at least one card with lifelink.

-Yes, lifelink is any damage dealt by the creature, including attacking, blocking, fight effects, direct damage to a permanent, and any other way that a creature can deal damage to anything.
+Yes, lifelink counts any damage dealt by the creature, including attacking, blocking, fight effects, direct damage to a permanent, and any other way that a creature can deal damage to anything.

 No, lifelink doesn’t stack.
 The mechanic gives the creature the trait of “lifelink,” which only occurs as one instance since it only checks whether it has the mechanic, not whether it has multiple instances of it.